Education Resources

 Education

-The purpose of the Beet Sugar Processing Schools is to instruct beet sugar company employees and other technologists in the fundamentals and beyond on factory processes, their application to factory operations and the details of the practical operations of the unit processes.
-Since details of equipment and process vary from factory to factory, major emphasis will be given to the most commonly used equipment and practices, but some coverage will be given to other systems still in operation.
-The courses are designed to make the student more valuable to the employer and to provide a greater potential for advancement.
+The purpose of the Beet Sugar Processing Schools is to instruct beet sugar company employees and other technologists on the fundamentals and beyond of factory processes, their application to factory operations and the details of the practical operations of the unit processes.
+Beet End and Sugar End schools are held in Fort Collins, CO in June and July, respectively.
+Each course is two weeks long.
+Beet End school focuses on the process from the beet pile to thin juice, and Sugar End covers from the evaporator to packaging and storage of sugar.
+Major emphasis is given to the most used equipment and practices.
+The courses are designed to improve the student’s knowledge of the factory processes, increase value to the employer, and provide greater potential for advancement.

 View the details for the current Beet Sugar Processing Schools.